Xamarsia/spsp-deployment/README.md

 ### Common

-- `Docker` - for isolated development enviroment and deployment.
+- `Docker` - for isolated development environment and deployment.
 - `Kubernetes` - for deploying and managing containerized application.
-- `Visual Studio Code`- preffered IDE for development.
+- `Visual Studio Code`- preferred IDE for development.
 - `Jira` - for project management and task tracking.

 ## Features